 Home-care For Liver Cancer

-1. Milk thistle: It is a Mediterranean herb which acts as a powerful liver cleanser by rebuilding liver cells, reducing liver damage, and removing toxins from the body that are processed through the liver.
-However, consult your doctor before using it to ensure it is safe and appropriate for you.
+1. Milk thistle: It is a Mediterranean herb that can act as a powerful liver cleanser by rebuilding liver cells and removing toxins from the body.

 Tip: It can be consumed in the form of a capsule as directed by your doctor or brew milk thistle tea from seeds with hot water under professional guidance.

-2. Turmeric (Haldi): It inhibits the growth of liver cancer, reduces inflammation and oxidative stress, and demonstrates anti-tumour activity.
+2. Turmeric (Haldi): It reduces inflammation and oxidative stress, and demonstrates anti-tumour activity.

-Tip: Add a tablespoon of turmeric in hot milk with honey and drink this once a day for about a month.
+Tip: Add a tablespoon of turmeric in hot milk with honey.

 3. Ginger (Adrak): It can suppress metastasis of liver cancer, stop the rapid increase of cancer cells and inhibit inflammation.